 in the area have been blogging about this great day trip so off we went.

-Yes we were going to the
+Yes we were

 the top of the mountain.
-Sawtelle Peak is just under 10,000 feet in height,
+Sawtelle Peak is just under 10,000 feet in

 a full 4500 feet above the valley floor, and it stands out very clearly

 on a clear day, as above.
 The FAA long-Range radar dome is just visible

 headed.
 See the little while lines...
 That's the road.

 who was the first settler in the area in 1868, Sawtell Peak forms the